 Investors in our individual investor network come from a range of different backgrounds.
 Some are cashed-out entrepreneurs who want to support start-ups that are tackling challenges such as education inequality or sustainable development; some are philanthropists who want to be able to “recycle” their capital by having a return on their investment, which allows them to do good again and again.
 Some are City refugees, looking for something to do with their capital that can help to create a positive system where businesses that do good are encouraged to thrive.
 Many of our individual investors represent family offices or family wealth and want to make impact investing part of their investment or philanthropy portfolios; some will invest along a particular theme (they might only want to support environmental impact, or businesses supporting women and girls, for example).
 Some will want to learn more about angel investing, and our Clearly Social Angels network offers opportunities to receive training.
 For new angels, some may find making small investments of between £10-20k into four or five companies helps them better understand investing in early-stage companies.
 Other members of Clearly Social Angels are seasoned investors, who are looking for deals into which they can put significant capital – our early stage growth companies are usually raising between £200k and £1.5m.
 Ideal risk, return and impact profiles differ for every individual; there are enough seed-stage, growth-stage and scaling opportunities for individuals, and those who want to focus on philanthropy can make early-stage grants that help to de-risk investments further down the road.

-If you would like to join our investor network, hear more about making impact investments, or find out about joining Clearly Social Angels, please do get in touch, or contact Katrina Cruz for more information.
+If you would like to join our investor network or hear more about making impact investments please do get in touch for more information.

 Image: Flickr / Takasuii / Creative Commons License